 - Art, movement, and music classes for seniors, adults, teens, and children, including early childhood education;

-- Professionally-produced exhibitions that include the annual Black Doll Show, now in it’s 35th year, and the African-American Composers Exhibition and Education series that displays archives and teaches music and art through the life and work of a selected composer;
+- Professionally-produced exhibitions that include the annual Black Doll Show, and the African-American Composers Exhibition and Education series that displays archives and teaches music and art through the life and work of a selected composer;

 - Art & Jazz Summer Day Camp for ages 3-12;

 - Partnerships with teachers at local schools and universities; and

 - Readings, film screenings, and concerts throughout the year